syncfusion-content/ej2-schedule-docs/ej2-javascript/schedule/row-auto-height.md

 ## How to limit maximum number of events to display

-To limit the maximum number of events displayed in a cell, you can use the `maxEventsPerRow` property within the views property view options.
+By default, the scheduler will render the overlapping events based on the start and end time.
+Now we can customize the number of events displayed in a cell by using the `maxEventsPerRow` property grouped under the `views` property.
 The `maxEventsPerRow` property is only applicable for month, timeline month, and timeline year views.
+The following code example shows how to limit number of events displayed in a cell as follows.

 {% if page.publishingplatform == "typescript" %}